We have a plan to eradicate leprosy. One person at a time.

 For many people serious nerve damage has already happened before they are cured.
 Many of them will have already developed an impairment, deformity or disability, others will be at significant risk of this happening in the future.

-By giving people self-care training we can equip them to live and work safely in their own homes and communities.
+self-care training we can equip them to live and work safely in their own homes and communities.
 They can strengthen their hands and feet as well as use appropriate tools and safety equipment (like oven gloves and tools with better handles) to reduce the risk of any injury.
 They will also know how to identify smaller wounds and injuries and have these appropriately treated before they develop into something more serious.

 If you can’t feel your feet it is vital that you have shoes that provide protection from injury.
 Our shoe makers make shoes that not only protect against sharp objects like stones or glass, they can be made to the exact size and shape required to support and already injured or damaged foot.